paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 We only consider a message transmitted, once we received a confirmation message.
 If not, we will keep retrying getting that message out as long as the dispute is deemed alive.
-To determine whether a dispute is still alive we will the `dispute-coordinator` for a list of all still active disputes via a `DisputeCoordinatorMessage::ActiveDisputes` message before each retry run.
+To determine whether a dispute is still alive we will ask the `dispute-coordinator` for a list of all still active disputes via a `DisputeCoordinatorMessage::ActiveDisputes` message before each retry run.
 Once a dispute is no longer live, we will clean up the state accordingly.